MultiSafepay/docs/content/payments/features/recurring-payments/about-recurring-payments.md

 We offer a work-around option to use Bancontact for the initial payment.
 For more information, email your account manager at <sales@multisafepay.com>

-If you already process recurring payments for SEPA Direct Debit customers with another PSP, you cannot use recurring payments for the same customers with MultiSafepay.
+If you already process Recurring Payments for SEPA Direct Debit customers with another PSP, you cannot use Recurring Payments for the same customers with MultiSafepay.

 For these customers, you can use a [SEPA Direct Debit](/api/#direct-sepa-direct-debit) using the retrieved IBAN and account holder name.